-The geologic context of the mantle nappe underplating scenario is shown in Figure 21C, and our thermal modeling of this scenario (Model group C) is displayed in Figure ¿fig:model_tracers?c and Figure ¿fig:model_results?.
-This scenario initiates in a similar fashion as the older-age lithosphere runs for the stalled slab scenario (Fig. 22B) with the oceanic mantle forming under the Pacific-Farallon spreading ridge in the Late Cretaceous, thermally maturing to form a mantle lithosphere lid during oceanic plate transport, and then subducting beneath the SW Cordilleran margin later in the Cretaceous.
-Thus the initial conditions and thermal evolution of this (C) scenario are qualitatively similar to the older models of B, except that this scenario has more crustal geological constraints that pertain to its subduction history.
-In model C the Royden [1993] subduction (or forearc??) geotherm is tied to a temperature constraint of 715ºC at 25 km depth based on garnet-biotite thermometry of Salinia granites that lie tectonically above the subduction complex, and 600ºC at 30 km depth based on ?fill in and check values? thermobarometry determined on proximally underplated schist of Sierra de Salinas [Ducea et al., 2003b; Kidder and Ducea, 2006].
+The geologic context of the Late Cretaceous mantle nappe underplating scenario is shown in Figure ¿fig:neogene_sections?c, and our thermal modeling of this scenario (model group C) is displayed in Figure ¿fig:model_tracers?c and Figure ¿fig:model_results?c.
+This scenario initiates in a similar fashion to the model runs for the stalled slab scenario Figure ¿fig:model_tracers?b with the oldest emplacement ages.
+In both cases, the oceanic mantle forms under the Pacific--Farallon spreading ridge during the Late Cretaceous, thermally matures to form a mantle lithosphere lid during oceanic plate transport, and subducts beneath the southwest Cordilleran margin later in the Cretaceous.
+Thus, the initial conditions and thermal evolution of scenario C are qualitatively similar to the older models of B, except that this scenario incorporates more crustal geological constraints that pertain to its subduction history.
+In model C, the Royden [1993] forearc geotherm is tied to temperature constraint of 715ºC at 25 km depth based on garnet-biotite thermometry of Salinia granites that lie tectonically above the subduction complex, and ~575ºC at 30 km depth based on garnet-biotite thermobarometry on the proximally underplated schist of Sierra de Salinas schist [Ducea, 2003; Kidder and Ducea, 2006].
+The subduction conditions and mantle lithosphere structure implied by this scenario are shown in Figure ¿fig:cross_sections?.

-In Model C the maximum age of subduction and underplating is taken as ca. 70 Ma, based on the youngest ages of the Sierra de Salinas/Nacimiento Franciscan subduction complex [Barth et al., 2003; Ducea et al., 2009; Chapman, 2016].
+In model C the maximum age of subduction and underplating is taken as ~70 Ma, based on the youngest ages of the Sierra de Salinas/Nacimiento Franciscan subduction complex [Barth et al., 2003; Chapman, 2016; Chapman et al., 2010; Grove et al., 2003; Saleeby et al., 2007].
 Seafloor being subducted at that time was 40 Myr old [Liu et al., 2010; Seton et al., 2012].
-In this tectonic scenario (Figs. 20 and 21c) Farallon oceanic lithosphere continued to subduct after mantle nappe detachment until the Pacific-Farallon spreading ridge encountered the trench after ~50 Myr.
-In the thermal model (Fig. 22) the underplated mantle nappe(s) is cooled beneath the forearc for 50 Myr and then its geotherm is perturbed by the underplating of asthenosphere for a period of 0 to 6 Myr within an ~80 km deep slab window. ( I assume that the four branches in the geotherm at the bottom of B-18 Ma are the perturbed geotherm for different cumulative time steps of ~ 2 Myr each; but they do not directly correlate to the 2 Myr steps that you show in Figure 22c.
-Also, there is no mention of the purple geotherm that has a sharp kink in it.
-This is a problem.
-Like in the Stalled Slab text, you need to explicitly state what each step of the model does, as it relates in detail to Figures 22 and 23.
-Do not leave anything for the reader to guess at!
-If you do, this entire section will be thrown out by reviewers and editor, if it were to even get past Mihai and Peter!)
+In this tectonic scenario Figure ¿fig:neogene_sections?c and Figure ¿fig:cross_sections?, Farallon oceanic lithosphere continued to subduct after mantle nappe detachment until the Pacific--Farallon spreading ridge encountered the trench in the Neogene.
+In the thermal model [Figure ¿fig:model_results?], the underplated mantle nappe(s) cool beneath the forearc for 50 Myr, and then the geotherm is perturbed by the underplating of asthenosphere by an ~80 km deep slab window.
+We present models with asthenosphere with an adiabatic temperature gradient held against the base of the lithosphere for periods ranging from 0 Myr (instantaneous contact followed immediately by conductive relaxation) to 6 Myr.
+The model for 6 Myr of sustained upwelling at the base of the lithosphere produces the "kinked" geotherm seen in panel 4 of Figure ¿fig:model_results?c at the 18 Ma time step, due to imposition of a mantle adiabat below 80 km depth.
+A single model without slab window heating highlighted in ¿fig:model_comparison? predicts much cooler geotherms that do not match the mantle geothermal constraints developed in this study.